GxP Quality Management Software: A Single Validated Platform for GMP, GCP, GLP, GDP, and GPvP Quality and Training Records

 GPvP — Good Pharmacovigilance Practice

 Good Pharmacovigilance Practice governs the safety monitoring of medicinal products after approval and during clinical development.
-In Europe, GPvP is defined by EU GVP Modules published by EMA.
+In Europe, GPvP is defined by EU Good Vigilance Practice (GVP) Modules published by EMA.
 In the United States, the FDA’s pharmacovigilance system requirements under 21 CFR Parts 312 and 314 apply.
 GPvP quality system requirements include individual case safety report management, signal detection procedures, periodic safety update report preparation, risk management plan maintenance, and audit of pharmacovigilance system compliance.
 GPvP training requirements mandate that pharmacovigilance personnel are trained on the procedures governing their safety monitoring functions, with training records available for GPvP audits.

 The Validated System Requirement: What It Means and Who Is Responsible for What